School Terms and Conditions

 a. the Grant will be increased by the prevailing rate of GST; and

-b. the School declares that it and the ASC are parties to a Recipient Created Tax Invoice (RCTI) Agreement.
-By doing so, the School is authorising the ASC to issue a tax invoice with respect to the Grant on the School’s behalf.
+b. the School declares that it and Sport Australia are parties to a Recipient Created Tax Invoice (RCTI) Agreement.
+By doing so, the School is authorising Sport Australia to issue a tax invoice with respect to the Grant on the School’s behalf.

 8. The School must: